PW486/express-ts-starter/README.md

    └── upload.ts
 ```

-Other directories contain app configuration, db migration, typescript declaration and utility files. **`Config`** is a directory of files to set up before listening the express app, but **`utils`** directory contains utilities used in various places.
+Other directories contain app configuration, db migration, typescript declaration and utility files. **`Config`** is a directory of files to set up before listening to the express app, but **`utils`** directory contains utilities used in various places.
 And **`types`** directory contains the declares used by most collections.

 ## License